lockss/lockss-rtd-portal/docs/migration/overview.rst

       **In this migration scenario, you will install LOCKSS 2.x on a brand-new physical host or virtual machine.**

+      In this scenario, your LOCKSS 1.x and your LOCKSS 2.x host are different, and eventually your LOCKSS 1.x host becomes decommissioned.

    .. tab-item:: Same-Host Migration
       :sync: samehost

       **In this migration scenario, you will install LOCKSS 2.x on the same host as LOCKSS 1.x.**

+      In this scenario, your LOCKSS 1.x and your LOCKSS 2.x host are actually one and the same.

 .. _new-host-recommended: